brettz9/eslint-config-ash-nazg/README.md

     to label all files
 - `promise/prefer-await-to-callbacks` - Sometimes useful, but callbacks
     may be used within repeating events
+- `unicorn/no-fn-reference-in-iterator` - May be cumbersome though does
+    catch potential problems

 ## Rationale for including rules that might not seem necessary